kylehovey/blog/crouching_trig_hidden_fractal.md

 ![Inner Fractal](/blog/images/trig_fractal/inner_fractal.png)

 Why are there squares?
-I think that these represent points that map to Gaussian Integers under the function I am examining, and the width/height of the squares is the [smallest number](https://en.wikipedia.org/wiki/Machine_epsilon) my computer can represent in this context.
+I think that these represent points that map to Gaussian Integers under the function I am examining, and the width/height of the squares is the [smallest number](https://en.wikipedia.org/wiki/Machine_epsilon){:target="_blank"} my computer can represent in this context.

 ## Closing Thoughts

 I end this exploration with no real conclusion as to why these fractal regions of the complex plane are closed under these functions.
 Is this fact extant without numerical approximation?
-I still have many un-answered questions about these fractals, and hope to one day get to the bottom of this.
+I still have many unanswered questions about these fractals, and hope to one day get to the bottom of this.